 - My Master, Right or Wrong: Hernando, Juancho's second-in-command.
 He's torn between his conscience and loyalty to his superior.

-- Outside-Context Villain: The local inhabitants and diwata certainly didn't expect the new visitors from the seas to be brandishing guns.
+- Outside-Context Problem: The local inhabitants and diwata certainly didn't expect the new visitors from the seas to be brandishing guns.

 - Rock Beats Laser: Subverted.
 Magic and sheer determination weren't enough to counter steel, armor and guns.